Cecilapp/statidocs/pages/docs/Group A/1-Page 1.md

 This is an info alert.
 :::

+:::important
+This is a important alert.
+:::

 :::warning
 This is a warning alert.
-:::

-:::danger
-This is a danger alert.
 :::